Edda (local government area): History

 Most of the autonomous communities of Edda existed as small city states, with each having its own monarch.
 These communities, made up of about 72 villages today, functioned as a confederation until 1867, when the British colonialists incorporated Edda into the Southern Protectorate, which later became the Southern Nigeria Protectorate.
 The defunct city states still have monarchs that have no administrative functions, but serve as social and cultural representatives.

-Edda was previously known as Akipfo South, a name which was assigned when it was separated from the Akipfo Local Government Area in 1991 by the Federal Republic of Nigeria.
+Edda was previously known as Akipfo South, a name which was assigned when it was separated from the Afikpo Local Government Area in 1991 by the Federal Republic of Nigeria.

 Successive legislators from the area fought to change the name to Edda, to better reflect the areas heritage and identity.

 Geography

 Edda is bordered by Unwana to the east, Akaeze to the west, Amasiri to the north, Afikpo to the north-east, Ohafia to the south, Nkporo to the south west, and Erei to the south-east.
 It has an area of 378 km2 and had population of 157,072 at the 2006 census.

-Edda is composed of autonomous communities and towns which include: Ebunwana Edda, Ekoli Edda, Owutu Edda, Amangwu Edda, Oso Edda, Etiti Edda, and Ogbu Edda.
+Edda is composed of autonomous communities and towns which include: Etiti Edda, Ebunwana Edda, Ekoli Edda, Owutu Edda, Amangwu Edda, Oso Edda, and Amato Edda.
 The administrative headquarters of the local government area is Nguzu Edda.

 The names of towns and villages within Edda often have "Edda" as their endings as an addendum designating their membership of the Edda cultural commonwealth.